jake-knerr/js-style-guide/README.md

 - Inheritance is intended to be performed by third parties.
 Inheritance has the advantage of providing a simple mechanism for other users to conform to your implementation.

 Generally, object composition is preferred.

-#### If using prototypal inheritance:

-- The Liskov principle must be satisfied.
-- All classes in the inheritance chain must be intended for instantiation.
-In other words, no abstract classes.
-- Keep the inheritance chain as shallow as possible.

 #### Prefer class methods that use the `this` variable.